The stork, the iconic emblem of Alsace

 Women who wanted to become mothers leaned over the well to make a wish.
 An elf listened to them and went on his silver boat to catch a baby with a golden thread.

-Isn’t it a lovely way to announce the birth of a baby?
+Isn’t the story of the stork that delivers babies a lovely way to announce a birth!

 By the way, störig is Alsatian for stork.